redmod-team/profit/README.md

 proFit can be fed with a number of data points consisting of different input parameter combinations and the resulting output of the model under investigation.
 It then fits a response "surface" through the point cloud.
-This probablistic response model allows to predict ("interpolate") the output at yet unexplored parameter combinations including uncertainty estimates.
+This probabilistic response model allows to predict ("interpolate") the output at yet unexplored parameter combinations including uncertainty estimates.
 It can also tell you where to put more training points to gain maximum new information (experimental design) and automatically generate and start